vdelia/vdelia.github.io/_drafts/clojure_intro.md

 ### Leiningen

 All you need is the [lein][lein-script] (or [lein.bat][lein-bat] if you are on Windows) script.
-Download it, and put it somewhere on your `PATH`.

 On Linux or Mac it could be something like